Description

 Links

-- Karwendelmarsch route (official)
+- Karwendelmarsch route details

 - Seefeld tour entry (start in Scharnitz)